 - One Lump Sum Payment - save up money throughout the year to equal one extra mortgage payment and send it in at any point during the year, specifying that it is a principal-only payment.

-Before you decide to make an extra mortgage payment each year, make sure that you are financially healthy.
+Before you decide that you're going to start making extra mortgage payments each year, make sure that you are financially healthy.
 It’s a good idea to apply extra dollars to paying off high-interest debt and to investing in 401k’s, etc. before applying those dollars to your mortgage.
 Depending on what your financial goals are, you may determine that making those extra payments is the right move for you.
 It may take some time before you see the full benefits of your diligence, but when you reach your goals sooner, it could be worth it.

-If you decide it’s time to refinance in order to reduce your loan term or interest rate and experience some of these savings sooner, reach out today - we’re here to answer your questions!
+If you are considering refinancing in order to reduce your loan term or interest rate and experience some of these savings sooner, reach out today - our financial advisors are here to answer your questions!
 Haven’t started your homeownership journey yet?
 We can help with that, too.